 - Video Talent: Recruit actors and extras from within the company—or, if you’re envisioning a larger-scale production, spring for pro actors to help add extra polish.

-This part of the process should be fairly short if you planned it well.
+This part of the process should be fairly short if you plan it well.
 Your guiding principle for video production should be to capture more than you need.
 You can always cut away things in the editing room, but you can’t add them.
 If you capture too little and have to call everyone back together just to reshoot one scene, you’re going to get plenty of side-eye.
 Plus, it won’t help your timeline any.

 Video Production Setup